Coronavirus latest: Italy sees fewest daily deaths in 6 weeks | DW | 26.04.2020

 17:00 Auschwitz survivor Henri Kichka, 94, has died from COVID-19, his son said in a Facebook post.
 Kichka was one of the last people alive who survived the Nazi death camp, and one of the last Holocaust survivors in Belgium.

-"A small microscopic Cornavirus managed where the entire Nazi army had failed," his son Michel wrote.
-"My father had survived the March of death.
-But today has ended his March of life."
+"A small microscopic cornavirus managed where the entire Nazi army had failed," his son Michel wrote.
+"My father had survived the Death March, but today his Life March ended."

+For years after World War II, Kichka did not discuss his experience during the Holocaust, but later in life he began giving lectures at schools and ultimately published a memoir of his time at Auschwitz.

 16:55 The death toll from COVID-19 in France has risen by 242 to 22,845, the Health Ministry said.
 French authorities are currently mulling how to end a nationwide lockdown in place since March 17.